wp-plugins/subscribe2/ReadMe.txt

 = Version 6.2 by Matthew Robinson =

 * Pass email address to add() function explicitly
+* Fix typos in the ReadMe
+* Added warning on the Options page to avoid using the Subscribe2 KEYWORDS in posts as they will get substituted
+* Added HTML LABEL tags to the SSubscribe2 form to support WCAG
+* SSL friendly with WordPress admin areas

 = Version 6.1 by Matthew Robinson =